 Understanding the Nutrient Needs of Different Plant Species

-Each plant species has unique nutrient requirements that must be considered when establishing a fertilization schedule.
+Each plant species has unique nutrient requirements to be considered when establishing a fertilization schedule.
 Research the specific needs of the plants in your vertical garden, paying particular attention to their preferred macronutrient ratios and the frequency with which they require supplemental nutrients.
-By tailoring your fertilization schedule to the unique needs of your plants, you can provide them with the essential nutrients they need to grow and thrive.
+By tailoring your fertilization schedule to your plant’s unique needs, you can provide them with the essential nutrients they need to grow and thrive.

 Adjusting Fertilization Based on Growth Stages